-Resources for understanding the geology we will explore on this trip
+Resources for understanding the geology we explore on our tours:

 The Rocks Don’t Lie by David Montgomery.
 This book explores flood geology.
 It explains how flood stories around the world make sense given the geology of those regions.
 The tone is courteous; the conclusions are compelling.